Azerbaijan–Germany relations: Cultural relations

+The foundations of cultural relations between Azerbaijan and Germany date back to the 19th century.
+The settlement of Germans in Azerbaijan in the early 19th century contributed to the development of cultural interaction between the two communities.
+Following the restoration of Azerbaijan’s independence, cultural relations entered a new phase.
+The main legal framework for cooperation in this field was established through the Azerbaijan–Germany Agreement on Cultural Cooperation, signed on 22 December 1995.
+Cultural relations between the two countries continue through various exhibitions, artistic activities, and cultural events.

 In 2007 the Berlin-Baku gallery was opened in Berlin as a partner of the Maiden Tower Gallery in Baku.
 “Year of Azerbaijan” was held in Germany in 2008, and German Culture Weeks were organized in Azerbaijan in 2009.
 The German church located in the area of former Helenendorf was restored in 2008 with the support of the Federal Government.

 Cultural night was organized at Berlin History Museum in September 2011 on the occasion of 20th anniversary of the independence of the Republic of Azerbaijan, besides cultural evenings were held in Munich, Stuttgart, Cologne, Hamburg in 2013, in Hanover, Düsseldorf, Dresden in 2014, in Frankfurt in 2015 organized by Heydar Aliyev Foundation with support of Azerbaijani Embassy in Germany.

 German Embassy in Azerbaijan organized the first German teachers’ day in Azerbaijan, Shaki city in March 2017.
 A concert dedicated to the 25th anniversary of diplomatic relations between Azerbaijan and Germany was organized in Berlin on December 1, 2017.